theRealAph/ScopeLocals/README.md

 This "shadowing" only extends until the end of the extent of the lambda above.

-(Note: This code example assumes that `CREDENTIALS` is already bound to a highly privileged set of credentials.)
+(Note: This code example assumes that `USER_CREDENTIALS` is already bound to a highly privileged set of credentials.)

 (Note: Normally, user code run by the framework is not expected to